 After you give birth, your body will take its time getting used to not being pregnant anymore.
 Don’t be shy about asking your midwife or health visitor any questions you may have about what’s happening.
-No matter what the issue, they’ve heard it all before and are there to help you.
+No matter what the issue, they have lots of experience in helping women after giving birth and are there to help you.

 If you’ve had a caesarean section, you may experience many of the same things as with a vaginal delivery.
 You’ve also had major surgery and need to look after yourself.
 Try not to do too much so your body can heal.
 Find out about recovering at home after a c-section.

-You’ll bleed from your vagina after giving birth, which will be quite heavy at first.
+You’ll bleed from your vagina after giving birth vaginally or by c-section, which will be quite heavy at first.
 This will carry on for a few weeks and will gradually turn a brownish colour and decrease until it finally stops.

-Use sanitary towels, not tampons for the first 6 weeks after birth because tampons can increase your chance of getting an infection.
+Use maternity pads for the first 6 weeks after birth.
+Do not use tampons as they can increase your chance of getting an infection.

-Tell your midwife or health visitor if you’re losing blood in large clots.
+Tell your midwife or health visitor if you’re losing blood in large clots or you need to change your maternity pads every hour or more.
 You may need some treatment.

 You may have had stitches after tearing or an episiotomy (where the doctor or midwife makes a cut to make the opening of the vagina a bit wider) during the birth.
-If so, bathing the stiches every day will help prevent infection.
+Find out more about recovering from a perineal tear.